-More than 2,000 Queensland jobseekers will undertake training and jobs, with the green light given to more than 80 community projects under the Skilling Queenslanders for Work (SQW) initiative.
+More than 2,000 Queensland jobseekers will undertake training with the green light given to more than 80 community projects under the Skilling Queenslanders for Work (SQW) initiative.

 On Friday Minister for Training and Skills Development, the Hon.
 Di Farmer, announced the successful projects that will share in the $13.7 million SQW funding.

 The second funding round for 2020-21 brings the total SQW investment for the financial year to more than $55.8 million for 284 projects that will provide training and assistance to a total of more than 7,400 jobseekers.

 “The new projects will deliver community-based support to jobseekers from Cape York through to Western Queensland and the Granite Belt to the coastal areas stretching from Kuranda to Currumbin,” Minister Farmer said.

 “The jobseekers will receive practical training in areas ranging from hospitality and business to construction, rail infrastructure, community services and conservation and land management in addition to those important life and work skills needed to secure ongoing work.”

 “The Congeau House Project on Bribie Island, run by the Youth Development Foundation, will employ 20 disadvantaged jobseekers as construction trainees to undertake minor renovation works at the historic holiday house,” she shared.